 What happens about insurance?

-You will need to set up contents insurance, however it is your landlord's responsibility to provide building's insurance for the building itself.
-You can get a quote for content insurance here but there are countless companies you could choose from.
+You will need to set up your own contents insurance, however it is your landlord's responsibility to provide insurance for the building itself.
+If you wish you can get a quote for content insurance here but there are countless companies you could choose from.

 Can I decorate the property?